mbosley/intro-scientific-analysis/README.md

 ### Week 5: Challenges of Measurement, Sampling, and Covariation

-- Topic 9: Challenges of Measurement and Sampling
+- Class 9: Challenges of Measurement and Sampling
-- Topic 10: Covariation as a Means of Assessing Causation
+- Class 10: Covariation as a Means of Assessing Causation
+   - *HOMEWORK 2 DUE*

 #### Reading: